robrich/create-robust-deployments-for-spa-and-api/1-container-1-domain/README.md

 1 Container, 1 Domain
 =====================

 In this technique, both front-end and back-end run from the same container built from a single `Dockerfile`.
-We can't scale them separately, but we deploy changes in either simultaniously.
+We can't scale them separately, but we deploy changes in either simultaneously.

 New content since Chapter 0